 IBS is a digestive problem that can cause cramping, bloating, diarrhea, excessive gas, and constipation.
 Unlike celiac disease, IBS doesn’t automatically suggest a gluten sensitivity, although its symptoms can be managed by paying attention to foods that trigger symptom flares.

 Crohn’s is an inflammatory bowel disease that can have an effect on any part of the body involved with the digestive process.
-The symptoms of Crohn’s can include severe abdominal pain, diarrhea, and vomiting.
+The symptoms of Crohn’s disease can include severe abdominal pain, diarrhea, and vomiting.
 Like IBS, Crohn’s doesn’t directly stem from an intolerance to gluten and can be somewhat controlled by being aware of inflammatory foods that can cause an attack.

 So, how does oatmeal fit into your diet if you have celiac, IBS, or Crohn’s?

 Oats that have been labeled gluten free have gone through rigorous testing to ensure they live up to the gluten free label.
 Gluten-free oats have been processed in a facility where the opportunity for cross-contamination with rye, wheat, or barley has been reduced to zero.
 Oats are safe for people with celiac disease to enjoy as long as they’re labeled gluten free, although Rankin warns to proceed with caution if oats aren’t already a part of your diet.

 “Canadian Celiac Association recommends that they not be included in the diet a person with newly diagnosed celiac disease until they have healed.
 Healing can be monitored via tissue transglutaminase (tTG) blood levels, which gradually decrease as the intestinal villi re-grow.
 Once the tTG is normal, gluten-free oats can be added slowly, starting with portions of 1/4 cup uncooked oats, and gradually increasing as tolerated,” she says.